Everyone deserves a home.

 A full list of all 44 housing actions for 2019-2025 are listed in the Victoria Housing Strategy (2019-2022) [PDF - 3 MB]

-- Family Housing Strategy to encourage the development of more two-and three-bedroom units and to ensure new housing meets the needs of families
+- Family Housing Policy to encourage the development of more two-and three-bedroom units and to ensure new housing meets the needs of families.

 - Market Rental Energy Upgrades Pilot Program that uses municipal tax incentives to encourage the rehabilitation of existing rental buildings to achieve seismic resiliency and energy efficiencies with limited tenant displacement